 Simon began working as a professional photographer, and established Onsight Photography, in 1994.
 Since then he has travelled widely for his photography and built up an extensive body of work encompassing many of world’s best climbing destinations — from Tsaranoro in Madagascar and Teplicke in the Czech Republic to Mount Huashan in China — as well as every major cliff in Australia.

-The author of three coffee-table books: Rock Climbing in Australia, World Climbing: Images from the Edge and World Climbing: Rock Odyssey.
+The author of four coffee-table books: Rock Climbing in Australia, World Climbing: Images from the Edge, World Climbing: Rock Odyssey and Rock Climbing Down Under: Australia Exposed.
 Simon’s awards include the King Albert Medal of Merit for Achievements in the Mountain World (2000), the Rick White Memorial Medal for Services to and Achievements in Australian climbing (2009), and the Camera Extreme Laureate awarded by the Explorer’s Festival Poland (2010).

 He lives in the Blue Mountains near Sydney, with his wife Monique Forestier (leading Australian rock climber, see moniqueclimbs.com.au) and their daughter Coco.